GB

 An insane magistrate is unmasked by a land girl and a US soldier

-This classic drama features a number of railway scenes in Kent including a distant shot of a Maunsell 2-6-0 and a rare shot of what is either a rebuilt Wainwright 4-4-0 or a similar Maunsell design passing Harbledown Junction signal box where the Elham Valley Line left the Canterbury West-Ashford line as it passed under the Faversham-Canterbury East line (on which the train is crossing).
-A distant train is also glimpsed passing through the countryside in the film’s opening sequence of montage shots.
-However, the main characters later take a train journey that sees them board a train at Selling (renamed Chillingbourne in the film) before arriving at Canterbury West behind ex-SECR H Class 0-4-4T No.1306, and this scene is packed with interest.
-When most rail journeys of the time were depicted using mock-ups and studio sets this particular journey appears to use real footage, albeit slightly out of sync.
+This classic drama features a number of railway scenes in Kent, most notably a rare shot of a former SECR Maunsell D1 Class 4-4-0 passing Harbledown Junction signal box, where the Elham Valley Line left the Canterbury West-Ashford line as it passed under the Faversham-Canterbury East line (on which the train is crossing).
+A distant train is also glimpsed passing through the countryside in the film’s opening sequence of montage shots that is followed by a night time arrival scene at a station.
+This latter scene appears to be the real thing judging by the sparks emanating from the funnel of the locomotive but as it is in the middle of a wartime blackout virtually nothing can be made out.
+The main characters later take a train journey that sees them board a train at Selling (renamed ‘Chillingbourne’ in the film) before arriving at Canterbury West behind ex-SECR H Class 0-4-4T No.1306, and this scene is packed with interest.
+When most rail journeys of the time were depicted using mock-ups and studio sets with back-projection this particular journey seems wholly genuine.
+The shadows, sounds, and movement are all too realistic and the whisps of smoke passing by sporadically outside the window cannot simply be recreated in a studio.
 The footage onboard the train sees it pass through a short tunnel, and the view from the window includes St Dunstan’s level crossing at Canterbury West with its distinctive covered subway.
 The journey takes about five minutes, which is about right for the trip between Selling and Canterbury, the short tunnel (405 yards) would be the one at Selling, and as the arrival is into Canterbury West, the train would have taken the connecting chord between the two lines which was closed in 1953.
 The slightly out of sync footage is referenced by the fact that the H Class tank is seen arriving from Sturry, the next station beyond Canterbury West when heading towards Minster and Ramsgate.
-The scene of the passengers boarding at Selling also shows the loco at the front of the train and although the design is not clear it appears to be another H Class tank.
+The scene of the passengers boarding at Selling also shows the loco at the front of the train, and although the design is not clear, it looks likely to be another H Class tank.
 All in all, this is a very interesting sequence of events.